Frequently Asked Questions

 What services are nearby?

 Groceries, banks, hair salons, buses, coffee shops, schools and preschools, a library, and much more.
 See marpole online for a complete business finder, marpole matters for a residents news site and the City's page about Marpole for more information.

 What schools are nearby?

 Marine Court is in the catchment areas for David Lloyd George Elementary and Magee Secondary.
-For French Immersion, the schools are Kerrisdale Elementary and Laurier Secondary.
+For French Immersion, the schools are Kerrisdale Elementary and Churchill Secondary.

 I’ve applied to the co-op – what happens now?